ComputationalRadiationPhysics/picongpu/docs/source/install/path.rst

    For many HPC systems we have already prepared and maintain an environment which will run out of the box.
    See if your system is :ref:`in the list <install-profile>` so you can skip the installation completely!

-Spack
-^^^^^

-[Spack]_ is a flexible package manager that can build and organize software dependencies.
-It can be configured once for your hardware architecture to create optimally tuned binaries and provides modulefile support (e.g. [modules]_, [Lmod]_).
-Those auto-build modules manage your environment variables and allow easy switching between versions, configurations and compilers.

 Build from Source
 ^^^^^^^^^^^^^^^^^